Norway oil workers threaten strike, including at leading Sverdrup field

-OSLO (Reuters) - Some 281 Norwegian offshore oil workers plan to go on strike from Sept.
-30 if annual pay negotiations with employers fail, trade unions Safe and Industri Energi said on Wednesday.
+OSLO (Reuters) - Some 324 Norwegian offshore oil workers plan to go on strike from Sept.
+30 if annual pay negotiations with employers fail, trade unions Safe, Industri Energi and Lederne said on Wednesday.

-The smaller Lederne union has said it too could join a strike if talks do not yield a deal, but has not yet announced how many of its members would be affected in the first round.

 The remaining 39 are service workers employed by ESS at Aker BP's AKERBP.OL Ula and ConocoPhillips's Eldfisk Bravo, Industri Energi said.

-Norway exports more than four million barrels of oil per day, half in the form of crude and other liquids and half from natural gas, making it a major global energy supplier.
+Norway pumps more than 4 million barrels of oil equivalents per day (boed), half in the form of crude and other liquids and half from natural gas, making it a major global energy supplier.

 Norwegian oil firms and unions failed to reach agreement during preliminary bargaining on Sept.
-7-8, and will be subject to mandatory state-led mediation on Sept.
-28-29 in a bid to prevent a strike.
+7 and 8, and will be subject to mandatory state-led mediation on Monday and Tuesday in a bid to prevent a strike.

 The unions are negotiating on behalf of a combined 7,300 workers, while the Norwegian Oil and Gas Association (NOG) represents oil firms.